AmitMoshel1/Boot-Guard-Manifest-Parser/README.md

 ## Boot Guard Manifest Parser

-A python3 script that takes a bin file dumped from the flash, iterates over it and finds manifest structures verified by **Intel Boot Guard's ACM**.
+A python3 script that takes a path to a bin file as an argument, parses it and outputs the FIT table entries and the manifest structures verified by **Intel Boot Guard's ACM**.

 An output example: